Bluetooth-Compose/Bluetooth-Compose/README.md

 And for simulating devices for Integration Testing, we are focussing on two device series:

--    C# Meadow Board, using the Meadow API at http://developer.wildernesslabs.co/Meadow/Meadow.OS/Bluetooth/
+-    C# Meadow F7v2 boards, using the Meadow API at http://developer.wildernesslabs.co/Meadow/Meadow.OS/Bluetooth/
 -    C++ Nordic's nRF52 series at https://www.nordicsemi.com/Products/Bluetooth-Low-Energy/Development-hardware

 The focus, however, will be the specification itself, and we would be delighted that as the specification matures, that third parties will create their own bluetooth-compose engines on any platform that they desire.